NGDSG/BAMSI/README.md

     http://localhost:8888/populate

-    Uses SQLite database to house the metadata, and job statistics.
+    Uses a SQLite database to house the metadata and job statistics.

-5. Define and launch a filter job, either via the launch page of the web interface.
+5. Define, launch and monitor the progress of filter jobs via the launch and dashboard pages of the web interface.

-6. Monitor the progress of the query via the dashboard page of the web interface.
+6. Depending on your setup and preferences: download the results or access them directly from the storage repository for further analysis.

-There is also a Python API that is possible to use for interaction with the BAMSI server instead of the web interface.
+There is also a Python API (https://github.com/NGDSG/BAMSI-API) that is possible to use for interaction with the BAMSI server instead of the web interface.